robotframework/robotframework-RFCP-syllabus/basics.md

 #### Selecting tests

-There are several command line options for selecting test cases to execute.
+There are several command-line options for selecting test cases to execute.
 [[User Guide: Selecting test cases][UG Selecting test cases]]

   - `--test`

-    This option is the easiest way to run only some tests.
+    This option is the easiest way to run only a specified test.
-    The option can used multiple time to match multiple tests.
+    The option can be used multiple times to match multiple tests.
     It is possible to prefix the test name with a suite name.

   - `--suite`

-    Tests can be selected also by suite names with this option that selects all tests in matching suites.
+    Tests can also be selected by suite names with this option, which selects all tests in matching suites.
-    It is possible to prefix the name with the parent suite name
+    It is possible to prefix the name with the parent suite name.

   - `--include` and `--exclude`

-    Tests can be run also with tags.
-With `--include` option is executed only tests which has matching tag.
+    Tests can also be run using tags.
+With the `--include` option, only tests that have matching tags are executed.

-    Test can be excluded from suite with `--exclude` option.
+    Tests can be excluded from the suite with the `--exclude` option.
-    Excluded tests are not executed and they are not shown in the logs and reports.
+    Excluded tests are not executed and are not shown in the logs and reports.

 - Using `*` and `?` wildcards

-    Command line options can be used also with `*` and `?` wild cards.
+    Command-line options can also be used with `*` and `?` wildcards.

 #### Setting variables

-Variables can be set from the command line either individually using the `--variable` option
+Variables can be set from the command line using the `--variable` option.

 ### Viewing report and log

-When both log and report files are generated, the report file has link to log file for easy navigation to more detailed information.
+When both log and report files are generated, the report file contains a link to the log file for easy navigation to more detailed information.

 _Log files_ contain details about the executed test cases in HTML format.
-They have a hierarchical structure showing test suite, test case and keyword details.
+They have a hierarchical structure showing test suite, test case, and keyword details.
 [[User Guide: Log file][UG Log file]]

 _Report files_ contain an overview of the test execution results in HTML format.